LEARNING FROM ENTREPRENEURS

 Richard Branson has done it.
-So, has Donald Trump.
-Before them, Walt Disney did it.
+So, has Henry Ford and Walt Disney before him.
 Elizabeth Arden and Amelia Earhart in their different ways also did it.
 They had one thing in common in that they all took their opportunities.

 What can we learn to improve our own chances of success?